MelodicXP/reading-notes/README.md

 ## Introduction

-Hello my name is Carmelo Gonzalez.
+Hello my name is Melo.
 I have a passion for all things tech related!
 I am very excited for the journey ahead with Code Fellows!

 Here is a link to [my github portfolio](https://github.com/MelodicXP) (although at the moment there isn't much to look at yet!)